Vernon Lee Clark: Trial and imprisonment

 Before his trial, Clark depended on his heavy usage of drugs as a defense.
 He stated on the night of Gouldin's murder, he had been doing drugs with prostitutes.
 He also attempted to use racism and discrimination as the factors that led to his arrest.
 When the trial came, the defense requested that Gouldin's mother should be prohibited from attending the trial as she might be called up as a witness, as all witnesses are under a sequestration order.
 Despite the controversy, the judge agreed.

 Based on the evidence presented, on April 17, 1991, the jury found Clark guilty of murder.
 In August, his sentencing was delayed after an anonymous letter was mailed to the judge, in which the writer claimed that he was a witness in the murder and claimed Clark was innocent.
 However, Clark ended up being sentenced to life imprisonment anyway.

 On March 10, 1999, DNA evidence identified Clark as the killer of Evelyn Dieterich.
 Following the identification, detective Keith Fisher contacted Baltimore County officials and requested similar testing done on similar cases.
 On August 5, 1999, Clark was charged with the murder of Rebecca Davis following another DNA test.
 As a result, Clark was imposed two more life sentences in 2001.
 Around this time, he became a suspect in Iva Watson's murder, but again, at the time he could not be identified.

 In 2015, Clark was identified as Watson's killer via a DNA test, and as a result, he was given another life sentence.
-Clark is similarly suspected in many other murders around Baltimore County dating back to the mid-1970s.
+Clark is similarly suspected in many other murders around Howard County dating back to the mid-1970s.
 These include the murders of Carvel Faulkner, 58, and his wife Sara, 56, who were killed in their house in April 1979.